Humberto Vidal explosion: Aftermath

 The San Juan Gas Company was sued by the victims' families and owners of the businesses affected.
 There were a total of 1,500 lawsuits presented.
-Throughout the process, the company admitted no wrongdoing.
+Despite this, the company continuously admitted no wrongdoing.
 Of all the lawsuits, 725 were settled out of court, while 101 were ruled against the company.
 The remaining lawsuits were settled in 2002 for $28 million.
 There was also criticism of the company's training practices, which management promised to rectify.

 According to a city resolution, all underground gas lines in Río Piedras were removed to avoid further tragedies.
 The area of the explosion now has a mural in remembrance of those who died.